ALLAN-DIP/fact-deliverable/diplomacy_cicero/chiron-utils/diplomacy/diplomacy/README_RULES.txt

             - Every component of the order must be understood.
 That is, the order must appear to be a Diplomacy move, convoy, support or hold order, and all placenames must be identifiable on the map in use.
-This check catches inadvertant misspellings, such as "URK" for "UKR".
+This check catches inadvertent misspellings, such as "URK" for "UKR".
               In fact, this is known as the "Urk check."

             - Any placename abbreviation that is potentially ambiguous is declared